2018 Major League Baseball postseason: (2) Los Angeles Dodgers vs. (3) Atlanta Braves

-The Braves and Dodgers would face each other two more times in the postseason - in the NLCS in 2020 and 2021, with the Dodgers winning the former, and the Braves winning the latter.
+The Braves and Dodgers would face each other two more times in the postseason — in the NLCS in 2020 and 2021, with the Dodgers winning the former, and the Braves winning the latter, with both teams going on to win the World Series.

 American League Championship Series

 (1) Boston Red Sox vs. (2) Houston Astros

 This was the second postseason meeting between the Astros and Red Sox.
-Despite Houston taking Game 1 on the road, the Red Sox came back to win the next four games and the AL pennant.
-The Red Sox returned to the World Series for the first time since 2013.
-As of 2022, this is the last time the Red Sox won the AL pennant.
+The Red Sox defeated the defending World Series champion Astros in five games and returned to the World Series for the first time since 2013.